-Any revisions that substantially alter the total expenditures of the general fund or that substantially affect the number of authorized employee positions, salary ranges, hours, or other conditions of employment must be approved by the Board of Directors.
+Any revisions that substantially alter the total expenditures or revenues or that substantially affect the number of authorized employee positions, salary ranges, hours, or other conditions of employment must be approved by the Board of Directors.

-When the Board of Directors determines that is in the best interest of the SCWDC to increase or decrease the appropriation for the general fund, it may do so by a motion approved by the majority during a regularly scheduled meeting.
+When the Board of Directors determines that is in the best interest of the SCWDC to increase or decrease appropriations, it may do so by a motion approved by the majority during a regularly scheduled meeting.

 The financial statements contain the original and final budget information.
 The original budget is the first complete appropriated budget.
-The final budget is the original budget adjusted by all reserves, transfers, allocations, supplemental appropriations, and other legally authorized changes applicable for the fiscal year.
+The final budget is the original budget adjusted by all reserves, transfers, allocations, expenditures, supplemental appropriations, and other legally authorized changes applicable for the fiscal year.